mohan/csvdb/readme.md

-## Notes/thoughts
+## Notes

 * PHP is C language
-* Object Oriented Programming was purposefully NOT choosen for
+* Object Oriented Programming is purposefully NOT choosen for
 	* simplicity
 	* clarity
 	* Level 1 code folding